alexandr7035/gitstat/README.md

 - Used single activity approach and [Navigation component](https://developer.android.com/guide/navigation) to navigate across fragments.
 - [View binding](https://developer.android.com/topic/libraries/view-binding) is used to interact with views within fragments and recyclerview adapters.
 - Kotlin coroutines are used for asynchronous operations.
 - [Retrofit](https://github.com/square/retrofit) is used to perform [Github API](https://docs.github.com/en/rest) calls to obtain the data.
+Also use [OkHttp Logging Interceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor) to log requests.
 - [Room](https://developer.android.com/jetpack/androidx/releases/room) database is used for cache implementation.
 - [colors.json]() file is borrowed from the [github-colors](https://github.com/ozh/github-colors) repository and parsed with [Gson](https://github.com/google/gson) library in order to obtain and display native github colors for programming languages.
 - Google's [FlexboxLayout](https://github.com/google/flexbox-layout) as LayoutManager and custom checkable LinearLayout are